junxit/us-congress-bills-110/bill.md

   >       - **(iii)** requiring that the common carrier or other delivery service verify that all applicable taxes have been paid;
   >       - **(iv)** requiring that packages delivered by the common carrier or other delivery service contain any particular labels, notice, or markings; or
   >       - **(v)** prohibiting common carriers or other delivery services from making deliveries on the basis of whether the delivery seller is or is not identified on any list of delivery sellers maintained and distributed by any entity other than the Federal Government.
-  >     - **(B)** *Relationship to other laws* Nothing in this paragraph shall be construed to prohibit, expand, restrict, or otherwise amend or modify—
+  >     - **(B)** *Relationship to other laws* Except as provided in subparagraph (C), nothing in this paragraph shall be construed to prohibit, expand, restrict, or otherwise amend or modify—
   >       - **(i)** section 14501(c)(1) or 41713(b)(4) of title 49, United States Code;
   >       - **(ii)** any other restrictions in Federal law on the ability of State, local, or tribal governments to regulate common carriers; or
-  >       - **(iii)** any provision of State, local, or tribal law regulating common carriers that falls within the provisions of chapter 49 of the United States Code, sections 14501(c)(2) or 41713(b)(4)(B).
+  >       - **(iii)** any provision of State, local, or tribal law regulating common carriers that falls within the provisions of sections 14501(c)(2) or 41713(b)(4)(B) of title 49 of the United States Code.
-  >     - **(C)** *State laws prohibiting delivery sales* Nothing in the Prevent All Cigarette Trafficking Act of 2007, or the amendments made by that Act, may be construed to preempt or supersede State laws prohibiting the delivery sale, or the shipment or delivery pursuant to a delivery sale, of cigarettes or smokeless tobacco to individual consumers.
+  >     - **(C)** *State laws prohibiting delivery sales* Nothing in the Prevent All Cigarette Trafficking Act of 2008, the amendments made by that Act, or in any other Federal statute shall be construed to preempt, supersede, or otherwise limit or restrict State laws prohibiting the delivery sale, or the shipment or delivery pursuant to a delivery sale, of cigarettes or other tobacco products to individual consumers or personal residences.
   >   - **(5)** *State, local, and tribal additions*
   >     - **(A)** *In general* Any State, local, or tribal government shall provide the Attorney General of the United States with—
   >       - **(i)** all known names, addresses, website addresses, and other primary contact information of any delivery seller that offers for sale or makes sales of cigarettes or smokeless tobacco in or into the State, locality, or tribal land but has failed to register with or make reports to the respective tax administrator, as required by this Act, or that has been found in a legal proceeding to have otherwise failed to comply with this Act; and